Dual Centered Psyche

 Dig deeper with Sebastian →

-accepting the mind's ability to encompass many perspectives at once means that we can acknowledge the truth of two apparent opposites and move forward creatively
+accepting the mind’s ability to encompass many perspectives at once means that we can acknowledge the truth of two apparent opposites and move forward creatively… there are advantages to having many minds in close communication with each other yet operating with a certain amount of autonomy.

 Schwartz, Richard C, Internal Family Systems Therapy, 1995supporting